Meet Our Team

 Dr. Victoria Frazier, BCBA

 Vicki started as a Direct Support Professional with Aacres Spokane in 2007.
 She has remained within the Embassy family of companies for the remaining 11 years.
 During that time Vicki obtained a Master's Degree in Special Education from Gonzaga University and in 2014 was granted a Board Certification in Behavior Analysis.
-In 2017, Vicki began working towards her Doctorate in Educational and Organizational Leadership at Seattle University.
+In 2020, Vicki graduated with her Doctorate in Educational and Organizational Leadership at Seattle University.

 Vicki entered into the role of Assistant Clinical Director of Washington State in June 2017.
 Since then she has assisted in growing the clinical team statewide including the addition of licensed professionals.
 She has led the team in assessing risk for those we serve in Washington and assessing for compatibility in roommate matching.
 Additionally, she has increased collaboration with DDA on clinical supports for referrals, restrictive procedures, and hospitalizations.

 Vicki has experience working with individuals of all ages on the Autism Spectrum and remains passionate about bringing evidence-based behavioral supports to residential care.
 In addition, Vicki is focused on providing supports that increase the quality of life in the least restrictive manner.
 She remains dedicated to community integration for individuals with developmental disabilities and is thrilled to continue this work within the Embassy family.

 Kendra Ellis is a professional leader with over ten years of experience serving as a member of executive leadership teams.
 Kendra is known for being accomplishment driven with a proven history of working with teams to align systems and achieve integration.
 Kendra operates with a focus on organic growth and has partnered with stakeholders to develop policies and design innovative services.